Hemanthneu/Machine-Learning-for-User-Classification/README.md

-# Machine-Learning-for-User-Classification

-Using Machine Learning to Classify Students and Predict Student Purchases
+# Using Machine Learning to Classify Students and Predict Student Purchases

 Welcome to the Machine Learning for User Classification project!
 This repository focuses on applying machine learning techniques to a classification problem in the context of user engagement metrics.
 We've curated a dataset with personally identifiable information stripped, allowing for a secure and insightful analysis.